-The Jardin des Tuileries is an expansive park which occupied the land in between the Louvre Museum and Place de la Concorde.
+The Jardin des Tuileries is an expansive garden and park spanning the land between the Louvre Museum and Place de la Concorde.
 It is bordered by the Seine River to the south, and Rue de Rivoli to the north.
 In the southwest corner, you can visit the Musée de l’Orangerie and see Monet’s famous Water Lilies murals.

-The garden itself was designed by André Le Nôtre, the gardener working under King Louis XIV, in 1664.
+The original garden was designed by the landscape architect Bernard de Carnesse.
+In the 17th century, André Le Nôtre, the gardener working under King Louis XIV, redesigned it in 1664.
 He oversaw the landscaping to give the park its current French formal garden style.
 Several ponds appear throughout the garden, along with sculptures by Auguste Rodin and Jean Dubuffet.

 Read more tips on where to go in Paris in my Paris guide!